tambapps/marcel/documentation/src/tools/marshell.md

 If you want to always load some data everytime you run marshell, you can create a script in `$MARCEL_HOME/marshell/init.mcl`.

-In this script you **can't** use marcel commands.
+In this script you **can't** use commands.
 If you want to import a dependency/dumbbell, just do it like you would in a normal marcel script (`import ...` or `dumbbell '...'`)